-6.2.4 DEPARTMENT OF RURAL DEVELOPMENT AND LAND REFORM
+5.2.4 DEPARTMENT OF RURAL DEVELOPMENT AND LAND REFORM

 It is important to note that uThukela district municipality is part of the 27 rural districts that was identified to develop Agri - Parks.
-The department of rural development and Land Reform has put aside an amount of R2 billion that will be equally splited among the 27 rural districts.
+The department of rural development and Land Reform has put aside an amount of R2 billion that was to be equally distributed among the 27 rural districts.
 The aim of this programme is to develop the rural economy.
 In uThukela the site for the Agri- Parks is in Okhahlamba local municipality and is up and running.